michael2012z/BitBible/markdown/JPS/files/1Kgs.md

 20. And before the Sanctuary which was twenty cubits in length, and twenty cubits in breadth, and twenty cubits in the height thereof, overlaid with pure gold, he set an altar, which he covered with cedar.

-21. So Solomon overlaid the houseThat is, the Sanctuary. within with pure gold; and he drew chains of gold across the wall before the Sanctuary; and he overlaid it with gold.
+21. So Solomon overlaid the house

 22. And the whole house he overlaid with gold, until all the house was finished; also the whole altar that belonged to the Sanctuary he overlaid with gold.